Sleepful/mymail/README.md

 To do so it would be necessary to add a CI/CD pipeline to handle the migrations on the `prod` database.
 - Add CSRF protection to the forms, given that the project is using cookie-based authentication.
+- Add persistent logs:
+    * Currently the info and error logs are persisted to the filesystem, separate from the database provider to offset the load.
+    * On a `prod` environment, it would be important to persist the logs in a service like AWS CloudWatch.

 # Additional improvements for a long-term project